Presbyterian looks to end streak vs High Point - KVIA

 Presbyterian looks to end streak vs High Point

-BOTTOM LINE: High Point looks to extend Presbyterian’s conference losing streak to five games.
+BOTTOM LINE: High Point looks to extend Presbyterian’s conference losing streak to six games.
 Presbyterian’s last Big South win came against the Radford Highlanders 65-63 on Dec.
 31, 2020.
-High Point lost 67-54 at Longwood in its most recent game.
+High Point is coming off an 81-57 win at home against Presbyterian in its most recent game.

-STEPPING UP: High Point’s John-Michael Wright has averaged 20 points and 4.3 rebounds while Lydell Elmore has put up 10.9 points and 5.8 rebounds.
-For the Blue Hose, Rayshon Harrison has averaged 16.3 points and 6.3 rebounds while Winston Hill has put up 14.5 points, 6.8 rebounds and two steals.
+LEADING THE CHARGE: The electric John-Michael Wright is putting up 19.9 points and 4.2 rebounds to lead the way for the Panthers.
+Lydell Elmore is also a big contributor, putting up 10.9 points and 6.3 rebounds per game.
+The Blue Hose are led by Winston Hill, who is averaging 14.8 points and 6.6 rebounds.

+CREATING OFFENSE: Wright has accounted for 48 percent of all High Point field goals over the last three games.
+The sophomore guard has 20 field goals and 11 assists in those games.

-WINLESS WHEN: The Blue Hose are 0-6 when they allow at least 71 points and 3-1 when they hold opponents to anything below 71.
-The Panthers are 0-6 when allowing 75 or more points and 3-2 on the season, otherwise.
+YET TO WIN: The Panthers are 0-6 when they allow at least 75 points and 4-2 when they hold opponents to anything below 75.
+The Blue Hose are 0-7 when allowing 71 or more points and 3-1 on the season, otherwise.

-STREAK STATS: Presbyterian has scored 61 points per game and allowed 73.3 over its four-game road losing streak.
+COLD SPELL: Presbyterian has scored 60.2 points per game and allowed 74.8 over its five-game road losing streak.

-STIFLING DEFENSE: Presbyterian has held opposing teams to 67.9 points per game, the second-lowest figure among all Big South teams.
+DID YOU KNOW: High Point has attempted the second-most free throws among all Big South teams.
+The Panthers have averaged 22 foul shots per game this season.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25